The People vs. Larry Flynt: Plot

-In 1972, Flynt and his younger brother, Jimmy, run the Hustler Go-Go, a struggling strip club in Cincinnati.
+In 1972, Larry Flynt and his younger brother, Jimmy, run the Hustler Go-Go, a struggling strip club in Cincinnati.
 In a bid to improve his business, Flynt decides to publish a newsletter for the club featuring nude photos of his strippers, which he names Hustler.
 The newsletter soon becomes a full-fledged magazine, but sales are weak.
 After Hustler publishes photos of former first lady Jackie Kennedy Onassis sunbathing nude in 1972, it becomes a national sensation, and Larry decides to focus on it full-time.

-Flynt becomes smitten with Althea Leasure, who he allows to work as a stripper despite her being underage.
+Flynt becomes smitten with Althea Leasure, a young bisexual dancer he allows to work despite her being underage.
 With his success comes enemies – as he finds himself a hated figure of anti-pornography activists.
 He argues with the activists, declaring that "murder is illegal, but if you take a picture of it, you may get your name in a magazine or maybe win a Pulitzer Prize.
 However, sex is legal, but if you take a picture of that act, you can go to jail."
 He becomes involved in several prominent court cases, and befriends his young and idealistic lawyer, Alan Isaacman.

-In 1975, Flynt is convicted on pornography charges, but the decision is overturned on appeal; he is released from jail soon afterwards.
+In 1975, Flynt is convicted on pornography charges, but the decision is overturned on appeal; he is released from jail soon afterward.
 Ruth Carter Stapleton, a Christian activist and sister of President Jimmy Carter, seeks out Flynt and urges him to give his life to Jesus; this results in Flynt attempting to turn his life around and even push for Hustler to become a more tasteful publication in line with his competitors.
-However, Althea, who blames molestation by nuns during her years in Catholic school for her problems in life, grows to resent him.
+However, Althea, who blames her molestation by nuns during her years in Catholic school for her problems, grows to resent him.

 In 1978, during another trial in Georgia, Flynt and Isaacman are both shot by a man with a rifle while they walk outside a courthouse.
 Isaacman recovers, but Flynt is paralyzed from the waist down and uses a wheelchair for the rest of his life.
 Broken by the experience, Flynt renounces his faith, turns over control of Hustler to Jimmy and Althea, and moves to Beverly Hills, where he quickly spirals into drug addiction to combat his depression and crippling pain.
 In 1983, Flynt undergoes surgery to deaden several nerves in his back damaged by the bullet wounds, and as a result, feels rejuvenated.
 He soon returns to an active role with the publication.